Mental Health Facilities Buckhannon, WV

 Appalachian Community Health Center - 20.5 miles from Buckhannon, WV

 Appalachian Community Health Center is a mental health clinic in Elkins, WV, located at 725 Yokum Street, 26241 zip code area.
 Appalachian Community Health Center provides telemedicine/telehealth and outpatient treatment.
-Appalachian Community Health Center offers dialectical behavior therapy, psychotropic medication and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Appalachian Community Health Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered at Appalachian Community Health Center include psychosocial rehabilitation services, intensive case management and family psychoeducation.
+Appalachian Community Health Center offers activity therapy, couples/family therapy and dialectical behavior therapy to young adults, adults and children / adolescents.
+Appalachian Community Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered at Appalachian Community Health Center include intensive case management, education services and case management.

 Learn More